albanie/pytorch-mcn/README.md

 ### Notes

 This tool has been tested with Python 3.5 and PyTorch 0.3.0 (by default, `ipython` will be used, but you can switch to standard python by changing a config variable in `importer.sh`).
-Ideally the model conversion process will run via onnx but it seems that currently quite a lot of support is missing for required functionality.
+The tool expects the matconvnet models to be in `dagnn` format (the [ensure_dags.m](compare/ensure_dags.m) script converts models to this format from SimpleNN if required).
+Ideally in future the model conversion process will run via onnx but it seems that currently quite a lot of support is missing for required functionality.
 The plan is therefore to update the converter when possible.